PLA2G4A (cPLA2) hydrolyzes phosphatidylcholine

 The layout of this reaction may differ from that in the pathway view due to the constraints in pathway layout

-Once bound to the membrane, cPLA2 hydrolyzes phosphatidylcholine to produce arachidonic acid (AA), a precursor to inflammatory mediators.
-While several phospholipases can catalyze this reaction in cells overexpressing the enzymes, PLA2G4A is the major enzyme that catalyzes this reaction in vivo (Reed et al. 2011).
-At the same time, possible physiological roles have been described for soluble phospholipases (sPLA) in the mobilization of arachidonic acid in some cell types or under some physiological conditions (Murakami et al. 2011).
-Here, the major role of PLA2G4A has been annotated.
+Once associated with the endoplasmic reticulum membrane, PLA2G4A (cPLA2) hydrolyzes phosphatidylcholine to produce arachidonate (AA), a precursor to inflammatory mediators.
+While several phospholipases can catalyze this reaction in cells overexpressing the enzymes, PLA2G4A is the major enzyme that catalyzes it in vivo (Reed et al. 2011).
+At the same time, possible physiological roles have been described for soluble phospholipases (sPLA) in the mobilization of arachidonate in some cell types or under some physiological conditions (Murakami et al. 2011).

 Literature References